Alpeev/chez-parallel-map/README.md

 (define tp (make-thread-pool 4))

 Now you can start using the "parallel-map" function.
-It's syntax is the same as that of usual "map", except that the first argument should be a thread pool.
+It's syntax is the same as that of usual "map", except that the first argument should be a thread pool:

 (define (factorial x)
   (if (= x 0)